Cysharp/MagicOnion/README.md

 Editting `hosts` file is the simple way to redirect dummy domain request to your localhost.

-Let's set your CN, example is `dummy.example.com`, to you hosts.
+Let's set your CN to you hosts, example is `dummy.example.com`.
-Ppen hosts file and add your entry.
+Open hosts file and add your entry.

 ```shell
 # NOTE: edit hosts to test on localhost